Schloss Meseberg

 Schloss Meseberg is a Baroque palace in the north of Brandenburg, in Oberhavel, Germany which is the retreat of the Chancellor of Germany and the official state guest house of the German Federal Government.
 It is situated in an estate near the town of Gransee southeast of the Huwenowsee lake.

+On 12 February 2026, the Merz cabinet informed the owner of the castle, the Messerschmitt Foundation, of the decision not to use the castle any longer starting February 2027.
+The property had been rented for a symbolic sum of one euro.
+According to a government spokesperson, the costs of operation and maintenance are no longer proportionate.